Monday, April 29, 2013

 The visuals are impressive.
 Tina Turner gives an incredible vocal performance for the theme song that catches up to Shirley Bassey's old Bond themes.
 The highlighted scenes include the opening sequence and the tank chase.

 GOLDENEYE is the only Bond feature with Brosnan in the lead that's shaken, not stirred.
-It is the best of his four movies and one of my favourites in the series.
+It is the best of his four Bond movies and one of my favourites in the series.
 In a capacity, it does show the audience how explosive and tight action exploits people into becoming the Bond fans of the 90s.
 I highly recommend it.

 Star rating: (5/5) Best Movie Ever